CBielstein/AprsWeather/README.md

 how it relates to existing APRS infrastructure, and how data will typically flow through the full system.

+The following diagrams are written in [Mermaid](https://mermaid.js.org) and may require an [editor extension](https://mermaid.js.org/ecosystem/integrations-community.html#editor-plugins) to render properly in your dev environment.

 ### Architecture

 This diagram lays out the following pieces: